The Development of Pharmaceutical Packaging in Today’s Care Markets

 • Barrels

-• Edge protectors and other packaging that helps cushion packages as needed
+• Edge protectors and other packaging that help cushion packages as needed

 MPI’s Packaging Solutions